Gordonby/BicepLessons/DeploymentScripts.md

 The deployment script was unable to log into Azure Resource Manager via the specified Managed Identity due to multiple errors.
 First error: MSI endpoint is not responding.
 Please make sure MSI is configured correctly.

+## Other

+> "message": "The provided script failed with multiple errors.
+First error:\r\nBusyBox v1.33.1 () multi-call binary..
+Please refer to https://aka.ms/DeploymentScriptsTroubleshoot for more deployment script information."